This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Let’s chuck the science part and go back to what we were talking about.
 Before stepping towards the process of cleaning make sure that you determine whether the brass article is solid brass or just brass plated.

 Solid brass or brass plated?
-How to determine that?
+How do you determine that?
 What’s the difference?

 Just grab your refrigerator magnet and bring it near your article.
-Solid brass does not get attracted to magnet .but if your article does attract to the magnet, its brass plated from outside and made of some other metal from insides like iron or steel.
+Solid brass does not get attracted to magnets.
+But if your article does attract to the magnet, it’s brass plated from outside and made of some other metal from insides like iron or steel.

 How will you clean your article depends on whether it is lacquered or not.
 Lacquered brass has a glossy protective coating and is more towards the yellow shade.
 You can easily clean the tarnish from it by wiping it with a damp cloth.

-But if your article is not lacquered, then you will have to put some more efforts.
+But if your article is not lacquered or plated, then you will have to put in some more effort.
 Though there are many chemical-based brass cleansers available in the market, you can go for the natural ones which are already available at your homes.

 7 Best Ways to Clean Brass